 The many layers in each piece speak both to the history of the painting’s creation, as well to the hidden parts of ourselves that we conceal and reveal in time.
-I know a painting is complete when it has become its own separate entity, one with a sense of dignity and self.
+I know a painting is complete when it has become its own separate being, one with a sense of dignity and self.
+In this way, I think of my paintings as being highly personified.

 ABOUT THE ARTIST